Update the Git repository automatically

 However, what should be fixed is the plethora of different guides for repository access which mention different methods, but don't mention the WS API key.
 It is very difficult to navigate this jungle and find the "correct" information...
 Perhaps a single "official" guide should be created, and all the other guides should be augmented with a header pointing to the official guide, and stating that these other guides may work, but may also be updated, and should be used with caution...

-#8 Updated by Daniel Felix over 6 years ago
+#8 Updated by Daniel Felix almost 10 years ago

 - Due date set to 2013-04-01